 - Eating right before bedtime

 - Lying down right after a meal

 - Consuming large meals

-You must stay away from all the above-mentioned factors to prevent acid reflux.
-Many people see excellent results through natural remedies for acid reflux.
+It would be best to avoid all the above-mentioned factors to prevent acid reflux.
+Many people see excellent results from natural remedies for acid reflux.

 There are various symptoms of acid reflux, such as: